Menilek/dashboard/README.md

-An app allowing users to view their own request meta data.
+An app allowing users to view their own request meta data, powered by the good people over at http://ip-api.com

 ![dashboard](/dashboard.png)

-This app is powered by the good people over at http://ip-api.com